Should I See A Cognitive Therapist?

 Medically reviewed by Andrea Brant, LMHC

 One popular form of modern therapy is cognitive-behavioral therapy (CBT).
-Learning how a cognitive-behavioral therapist might benefit you can help you decide whether to try therapy for your concerns.
+Learning how a cognitive-behavioral therapist might benefit you can help you gain a better understanding of therapy and CBT techniques and decide whether to try therapy for your concerns.

 iStock/SDI Productions

-You may have heard of "talk therapy" in conversations regarding therapy.
-Talk therapy is another term for the type of counseling that involves verbally discussing your symptoms, emotions, and thoughts with a licensed counselor.
-Often, it's a synonym for cognitive-behavioral therapy, referred to as CBT.
-Although talk therapy involves talking, many sessions can also involve learning, activities, creating art, discussing behavior patterns, or receiving advice.
+You may have heard of "talk therapy" in conversations regarding therapy in your daily life.
+Talk therapy is another term for the type of counseling that involves verbally discussing your symptoms, emotions, and thoughts with a therapist or mental health professional.
+Often, it's a synonym for CBT.
+Although talk therapy involves talking, a therapist can also use other forms of therapeutic approach, such as learning, activities, creating art, discussing behavior patterns, or receiving advice.

 Cognitive-behavioral therapy involves a specific structure, and the therapists that practice this structure are called CBT therapists.
-Through this method, you may develop a treatment plan early in your treatment and work on a specific plan to meet your goals.
-CBT therapists specifically focus on how thoughts, beliefs, and opinions can impact emotional challenges and behaviors.
-With this type of therapy, you may learn how to change your decision-making process, take power away from harmful thoughts, and foster healthier relationships.
+Through this method, you may develop a treatment plan and work on a specific plan to meet your goals.
+CBT therapists specifically focus on how thoughts, beliefs, and opinions can create harmful patterns and impact emotional challenges and behaviors.
+With this type of therapy, you may learn how to change your decision-making process, take power away from harmful thoughts, change unhelpful behavior, and foster healthier relationships.
+Although it’s often considered a form of short-term therapy, CBT therapists can help determine what length of treatment could be right for you.

-With CBT, you can address multiple symptoms or conditions at once.
-You might discuss preventing a relapse of symptoms, learning stress management in exposure therapy, developing communication skills, dealing with loss, or overcoming an adverse experience.
-While they do not prescribe psychiatric medications, this therapy often focuses on resolving problems using talk therapy, allowing it to treat various concerns effectively.
-In addition, you do not need to have mental illness symptoms to see a therapist.
+Because CBT focuses on your thought and behavior patterns, you can address multiple symptoms or conditions at once.
+You might discuss preventing a relapse of symptoms, learning stress management in exposure therapy, developing communication skills, improving relationships with family members, working through challenging situations, dealing with loss, or overcoming an adverse experience.
+While therapists do not prescribe psychiatric medications, this therapy often focuses on resolving problems using talk therapy, allowing it to treat various concerns effectively.
+In addition, you do not need to have mental illness symptoms or a diagnosed mental health condition to see a therapist.

 CBT is a clinical practice and can be a beneficial psychological treatment to address emotional challenges and emotional health.
-Clinical trials have shown that it may effectively help clients manage symptoms of the following conditions:
+Clinical trials have shown that CBT may effectively help clients manage symptoms of the following conditions and mental disorders:

 • Depression